CraigJPerry/craigs_python_utils/README.rst

 Python Utilities
 ================

+None of these are able to stand on their own, e.g. as a library.
+Equally though, they represent enough sunk dev time to make me want to keep open the option of reusing them.

-My collection of utils for python development.
+Hence, my collection of utils for python development.